luckyshot/snippets/linux-terminal.md

 # Linux Terminal

 This document outlines the configuration tweaks needed to go full-terminal on a work laptop/computer.
+The motivation for this is to increase productivity and creativity by removing distractions and having a clean, simple and minimal workspace that also saves tons of battery life whenever you're out and about.

+## Checklist

 As a functional work station we need, at a minimum: